lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Chapter 9.
 Building GraphQL Layers with MongoDB, WordPress, Gridsome and Markdown Documents for Nuxt

+    Introduce GraphQL and its benefits.
 Create HMR GraphQL apps with Apollo Server, Node.js HTTP API, MongoDB, an WordPress for your Nuxt app.
 Use Gridsome and Markdown documents as the GraphQL server and database for your Nuxt app.
 Fetch data from GraphQL servers using GraphQL queries in your Nuxt apps.

+    * Introducing GraphQL
     * Creating GraphQL Servers with MongoDB Database and Node.js HTTP API
     * Creating GraphQL Servers with WordPress REST APIs and Node.js HTTP API
     * Creating GraphQL Servers with Gridsome and Markdown Documents

 * Chapter 10.
 Creating SSG Sites with Nuxt and WordPress and Going Further

     Create static-generated (SSG) sites with Nuxt and WordPress.
 Fetch data and stream assets from WordPress into your Nuxt project for making SSG sites.
-Take your Nuxt app further with testing, deployment, and other Nuxt modules and APIs.
+Take your Nuxt app further with testing, deployment, other Nuxt modules, such as Nuxt GTA an Nuxt-Auth, and other Nuxt APIs, such as composable APIs, utilities APIs, and component APIs (e.g. `<Teleport>`).
 Look into options, such as using Quasar, Gridsome, and Vite SSR alone or Vite SSR plugins, for building Vue SSR and SSG apps.

     * Fetching Data from WordPress for Static Sites
     * Streaming Assets from WordPress for Static Sites
     * Going Further and Knowing Your Options

+If you are interested in this course, please check out [this page](https://lauthiamkok.net/origins/digital/advanced-vuejs-web-development) for how to purchase the course guide.